covh/covviz/README.md

 That script also shows some initial insights into the newest data already.

 #### git push
-git push (the last step in downloadAndUpdate.sh) will only work if you have write access to the repo, i.e. you must adapt the following to your fork of the repo (for example, swap out `covh` for *your* github username), and you must create and [upload an SSH key, see here](https://github.com/settings/keys), then edit the .git config of your site repo fork:
+git push (the last step of `downloadAndUpdate.sh`) will only properly work if you have write access to the repo, i.e. you must adapt the following to *your fork* of that repo (for example, swap out `covh` for *your* github username), and you must create and [upload an SSH key, see here](https://github.com/settings/keys), then edit the `.git config` of your site repo fork:

     gedit covh/cov19de/config